dovecot/documentation/source/configuration_manual/quota/index.rst

 Quota
 ===========

-See http://wiki.dovecot.org/Quota/Configuration for more details.
+See :ref:`quota_configuration` for configuration details.

 .. code-block:: none